 Before a large energy facility is built in Oregon, the developer must apply for a site certificate

 from the Energy Facility Siting Council.
-The types of energy facilities subject to Council jurisdiction are defined by statute
+The types of energy facilities subject to Council jurisdiction are defined in Oregon Revised Statute 469.300

 The following types of energy facilities must have a site certificate from the Council before construction:

 - Electric power plants with a nominal electric generating capacity (see below) of 25 megawatts or more from thermal power, a combustion turbine power plant or a solar thermal power plant.